 With the above configuration, the

-title field will now be saved in the database as an object of all locales instead of a single string.
+title field will now be saved in the database as an object of all locales instead of

 All field types with a